ZEN-universe/ZEN-explorer/README.md

 2. Clone the explorer repository and switch to the directory that containes the project and make sure that the variable `PUBLIC_TEMPLE_URL` in the `.env` file is set to `http://localhost:8000/api/`.
 3. Install the dependncies with `npm install`.
 An istallation of Node.js is necessary for this, see https://nodejs.org/en.
-4. Once you installed the dependencies, you can transpile the `.svelte` and `.ts` files to `.html`, `.css`, and `.js` with the command `npm run dev`.
-This command does not only transpile the files but also starts a local Node.js server that hosts the transpiled files.
+4. Once you installed the dependencies, you can compile the `.svelte` and `.ts` files to `.html`, `.css`, and `.js` with the command `npm run dev`.
+This command does not only compile the files but also starts a local Node.js server that hosts the compiled files.
 You can check that everything worked by opening http://localhost:5174/.
-Additionally to the transpilation and hosting of the transpiled files, the command also starts a file watcher that watches for changes in any files.
+Additionally to the compilation and hosting of the compiled files, the command also starts a file watcher that watches for changes in any files.
 Once you change any of the files in the `src` folder, everything is being recompiled and you can see the changes in the browser without having to restart the command.

 ### Local Development on Explorer
 If you do not have to work on the Temple, you can skip the first step in the previous setup and set the `PUBLIC_TEMPLE_URL` to `https://zen-garden.ethz.ch/api`.
 This means that the frontend now fetches the public ZEN Temple API.